LillianLuzinsky/First-Vue-App/README.md

 20) About v-model for two way data binding
 21) How to add a product review to display in the product component
 22) How to write custome error messages
+23) Able to add a recommend radio buttons